jump to navigation

 – quoted from Markings by Dag Hammerskjöld

 Born today in Sweden, exactly a year after Mahāsī Sayādaw, Hammerskjöld was the second Secretary General of the United Nations and the youngest person to ever hold the position.
 His second term was cut short when he was killed in an airplane as he traveled to the Congo to broker peace during the Congo Crisis.
 President John F. Kennedy called him “the greatest statesman of our century” and, he was posthumously awarded the Nobel Peace Prize.
 In fact, he is the only person to be posthumously awarded the Nobel Peace Prize.
-His journal, discovered after his death, was published as Värmärken (Markings, or Waymarks in English).
+After his death, his journal was discovered and published as Värmärken (Markings, or Waymarks in English).
 The journal starts when Hammerskjöld was 20 years old and continues up until the month before his death.

 Even though he thought the journalist who called him for a comment about his appointment to the UN was actually part of an April Fool’s joke, Hammerskjöld was pretty serious about peace.
 Peace on the inside and peace on the outside.
-That is why he was so dedicated the UN’s Meditation Room being “a room of quiet” for all, without the trappings or outward appearance of any particular faith, creed, or religious belief.
+That is why he was so dedicated to the UN’s Meditation Room being “a room of quiet” for all, without the trappings or outward appearance of any particular faith, creed, or religious belief.
 He led an interfaith group of Christians, Jews, and Muslims who combined their physical and mental efforts as well as financial resources – and he was very hands on.
 He not only had a hand in the painting, sculpture, and architecture of the room, but also in the fact that there are benches instead of chairs.
 He even, quite literally, had a hand in the carpet that was laid on the floor and the color that was painted on the walls.
-He wrote in a letters and is quoted in interviews as saying that “This House” (which is how he referenced the UN) “should have one room dedicated to silence in the outward sense and stillness in the inner sense.”
+He wrote in letters and is quoted in interviews as saying that “This House” (which is how he referenced the UN) “should have one room dedicated to silence in the outward sense and stillness in the inner sense.”
 He indicated that this silence and stillness was something everyone carried within them and that his aim was “to create in this small room a place where the doors may be open to the infinite lands of thought and prayer.”

 Go back to the beginning and do that 90-minute thing.
 This time, as you sit here and breathe here, noting your experience here, consider that all over the world there are people sitting and breathing, meditating and praying, opening to that same “center of stillness surrounded by silence” that you are opening to within yourself.